watchexec/cargo-watch/README.md

 the target/ folder) and you're using `-w`, you might be confusing the target-folder-ignorer.
 Check your options and paths.

+You can also use the `--watch-when-idle` flag to ignore any event that happens while the command is running.

 ### If it runs repeatedly only touching ignored files

 Make sure the files you ignored are the only ones being touched.
 Use the